CookedSeafood/take-me/README.md

 Takeme is quite technically vanilla and it achives its main function by:

 1. Use force riding.
 (This normally unforced)
-2. Send vihicle event network packets to the ridden player when start and stop riding.
+2. Send vihicle event network packets to the vehicle player when mounting or dismounting.
 (This normally would only be sent to passengers)

 ## Usage

 Its functions can only be triggered with both hands empty.

-### Ride Player

-Right click on the player who you would like to ride.
-If:

-1. The player has no passenger.

 ### Mount Player

 Right click on the player who you would like to mount.
 If:

+1. The player has no passenger.

+### Carry Player

+Right click on the player who you would like to carry.
+If:

 1. You are sneaking.
 2. You have no passenger.
+3. Your pitch != -90.

-### Dismount Mounted Player
+### Dismount Passenger Player

-Right click on your mounted player who you would like to dismount.
+Right click on your passenger player who you would like to dismount.
 If:

 1. You are sneaking.
+2. You have one or more passengers.
-2. Your pitch == 90.
+3. Your pitch == -90.

-### Transfer the First Mounted Player
+### Transfer the First Passenger Player

 Right click on the player who you would like to transfer to.
 If:

 1. You are sneaking.
+2. You have one or more passengers.
-2. The player has no passenger.
+3. The player has no passenger.

+### Exchange the First Passenger Player

+Right click on the player who you would like to exchange with.
+If:

+1. You are sneaking.
+2. You have one or more passengers.
+3. The player has one or more passengers.

 ## FAQ